 “The committee is a continuation of the state’s plan to uproot extremism,” said a statement issued by the Observatory.
 “Extremist groups suffered fatal blows at the hands of the military, so they turned to churches and the Christian community and now this too is coming to an end through the committee.”

 The committee, the statement added, plays a major role in promoting the image of Islam as a moderate religion that has called since its inception for accepting the other.

-Coptic Christians walk outside St. Markos Church in Minya, south of Cairo, where two policemen guarding the church were shot dead by unknown gunmen on Jan.
+Coptic Christians walk outside St. Markos Church in Minya, south of Cairo, Egypt, where two policemen guarding the church were shot dead by unknown gunmen on the early hours of Tuesday, Jan.
 6,.
-2015.
+2015, a day before Egypt's Coptic Christmas falls.
 (AP)